ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-groups/index.md

 }
 </snippet>

-In the example below, not the following:
+In the example below, note the following:

 - The **Athlete** column header cell is not under a column group cell, but spans the entire height of the header container.